mgckind/easyaccess/README.md

     pip install git+https://github.com/mgckind/easyaccess.git

 #### Conda installation
 For Collaborators, now easyaccess can be installed using [conda](http://conda.pydata.org/docs/install/quick.html) out of the box!
+This is supported for versions 2.7 and 3.6

     conda install easyaccess==1.4.7 -c mgckind -c anaconda

+You can also create a new environment with:

+    conda create -n easy  easyaccess==1.4.7 -c mgckind -c anaconda

+and then:

+    source activate easy

 #### Docker
 For collaborators, We have a Docker image with easyaccess pre-installed which you can obtained from: